winfredSunga-jw0226/Hangman-Node-App/README.md

 * if your guesses left goes to 0 and still haven't solved the word, you will be given a choice to continue playing or end the game
 * there will be a total of 20 rounds in this game.
 The game will end when you run out of words to guess - if you get this far :)

+### How To Start
+1. Open the terminal (on a Mac) or command line (on a PC)
+2. Navigate to the directory where you cloned the repo
+3. Simply type in this command --> node<space>hangman.js
+4. The series of prompts will guide you throughout the game
+5. Grab your favorite drink and enjoy!

 ### Technical Info
 This game was built using -
+* Javascript
 * Node.js
 * Inquirer package (https://www.npmjs.com/package/inquirer)
 * Alphabet package (https://www.npmjs.com/package/alphabet)